Appendix A: Binocular Double Star Program Observing List

 Many systems are, in fact, multiple groupings of three or more stars, even though only the brighter members are noted on the list.
 Fainter companions that do not appear on the list may be detected with larger binoculars, by observers with excellent vision and under ideal seeing conditions.
 Be sure to make a note of these sightings on your log.

 While not specified on the list, these double stars may be gravitationally bound to one another (binary), share the same common proper motion (CPM) through space, or simply be chance optical alignments.
 However, all can be pleasing sights in binoculars.

 If you enjoy observing the double stars on this list and would like to know more about observing double stars as well as other deep sky objects, you’ll find lots of useful information at The Webb Deep-Sky Society site.

-My thanks to fellow Minnesota Astronomical Society members John Marchetti, Dave Tosteson, and Dave Venne for their valuable assistance in compiling the following observing list.
+My thanks to fellow Minnesota Astronomical Society members John Marchetti, Dave Tosteson, and Dave Venne for their valuable assistance in compiling the observing list.